boughanmiyoussef/ShopEase-app/README.md

     ```bash
     npm install
     ```
-4. Set up your MySQL database and create a `.env` file with the following content:
+4. Set up your MongoDB database and create a `.env` file with the following content:
     ```env
     DB_HOST=localhost
     DB_USER=root